ibdgc/idhub/docs/exploring-with-nocodb.md

 **Key Tables of Interest:**

 *   `subjects`: The central table containing the list of all subjects and their Global Subject IDs (GSIDs).
 *   `local_subject_ids`: A table that maps the local IDs from different centers to their corresponding GSID.
-This is useful for finding a subject's GSID if you only have their local ID.
+This table also includes IBDGC Consortium IDs.
+A GSID is effectively a singular, representative mapping ID of all subject IDs linked to a real-world participant.
 *   `lcl`, `genotype`, `sequence`, `olink`, `specimen`, etc.: These are the sample and assay tables, each containing data about a specific type of biological sample or experimental result.

 Click on any table name to open it in the main view.